bluegreen-labs/daymetr/cran-comments.md

 ## r-hub R CMD check results for:

-- Centos
-- Debian
+- Windows Server 2008 R2 SP1, R-release, 32/64 bit
+- CentOS 6, stock R from EPEL
-- Ubuntu
+- Ubuntu Linux 16.04 LTS, R-release, GCC
+- Debian Linux, R-release, GCC

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-Namespaces in Imports field not imported from:
-  ‘ncdf4’ ‘rgdal’ ‘rgeos’

-Due to dependencies in the raster library which aren't enforced.
-[mentioned libraries aren't installed by default although used]

 - Fedora

-resulted in

-0 errors | 1 warning | 1 note
+0 errors | 1 warning | 0 notes

 Due to the lack of an X11 device (on the docker environment?), which is then unable to start device PNG.
 This should not occur on a system